ICHydro/Riverlabs/docs/en/user-manual/hardware/internal-components.md

 - LED will show normal operation

 **OFF Position (FTDI):**

 - Battery is disconnected from circuit
-- If FTDI cable connected: Logger powered via USB
+- If FTDI cable connected: logger powered via USB
-- If FTDI not connected: Logger has no power
+- If FTDI not connected: logger has no power
 - Convenient for programming without battery installed
 - Prevents battery damage from USB power